 USDA is faced today with an ever more uncertain Federal budget.
 In fact, the discretionary budget that funds USDA's operations is lower today than it was in Fiscal Year 2009.
 However, USDA has taken proactive steps in recent years to reduce spending, streamline operations and cut costs.
 These proactive steps have given us the tools to carry out our mission-critical work, while ensuring that USDA's millions of customers across rural America receive stronger service.

 In 2012, Secretary Vilsack launched the Blueprint for Stronger Service, directing USDA agencies to take steps to cut costs and modernize operations.
-In the past year, we have carried out workforce reductions, closed offices and laboratories, implemented modern cloud computing efforts to cut costs, and much more.
+As a result, we have carried out workforce reductions, closed offices and laboratories, implemented modern cloud computing efforts to cut costs, and much more.